mateolafalce/distrohoop/README.md

-# DistroHoop
+# 🐧 distrohoop 🐧

-DistroHoop is a CLI tool written in Rust that helps you determine your next Linux distribution.
+distroHoop is a CLI tool written in Rust that helps you determine your next Linux distribution.
 It uses the mighty force of the RNG to determine where to hop on next!

 <div align="center">
     <img src="/img/intro.png" alt="Intro Image" width="600">
 </div>

-## Installation
+## 🛠️ Installation 🛠️

-To install DistroHoop, you need to have Rust and Cargo installed on your system.
+To install distroHoop, you need to have Rust and Cargo installed on your system.
 You can install Rust and Cargo by following the instructions on the [official Rust website](https://www.rust-lang.org/tools/install).

 Clone the repository and build the project: